qifeng418/KnowledgeBase/Java/Spring.md

 </bean></bean></beans>
 ```

+### Q. What is the Purpose of @EnableWebMVC?
+The **@EnableWebMvc** annotation's purpose is to enable Spring MVC via Java configuration.
+It's equivalent to <mvc: annotation-driven /> in an XML configuration.
+This annotation imports Spring MVC Configuration from WebMvcConfigurationSupport.
+It enables support for @Controller-annotated classes that use @RequestMapping to map incoming requests to a handler method.

 ### Q. Annotation @Controller explanation?
 The **@Controller** is a Spring MVC annotation to define a Controller, but in reality, it's just a stereotype annotation.
 You can even create a controller without @Controller by annotating the Spring MVC Controller classes using the **@Component** annotation.
 The real job of request mapping to handler method is done using the **@RequestMapping** annotation.